Web server: Directory listings

 Usage of dynamically generated directory listings is usually avoided or limited to a few selected directories of a website because that generation takes much more OS resources than sending a static index page.

-The main usage of directory listings is to allow the download of files (usually when their names, sizes, modification date-times or file attributes may change randomly / frequently) as they are, without requiring to provide further information to requesting user.
+The main usage of directory listings is to allow the download of files (usually when their names, sizes, modification date-times or file attributes may change randomly and frequently) as they are, without requiring to provide further information to requesting user.

 Program or module processing

-An external program or an internal module (processing unit) can execute some sort of application function that may be used to get data from or to store data to one or more data repositories, e.g.:
+An external program or an internal module (processing unit) can execute some sort of application function that may be used to get data from or to store data to one or more data repositories: